jflavign3/fitness2/README.md

 typesscript
 graphql
 localstore for logges user
+store exercises, details in session

 features:

-done = date in current week
 warmup as exercise
 progress bar for the day (material) inspirational quote (you lose muscle every day...)